MERNStars/Docs/readme.md

 - At the bottom of the page, there will be a bar with a button ‘attend’.
 For user to attend the event, they would need to press this button.
 The button will store the user’s ID and send a post request to the server where the user’s ID is stored inside an array for the event.

 #### User story #3
-**As a member I want to be able to search for events by category or date so that I can find the events suited for my needs and not have to scroll through all the events.**
+**As a member I want to be able to search for events by category, date or kid-friendly so that I can find the events suited for my needs and not have to scroll through all the events.**
 Technical Features/ Definition of done:
 - All the events are mounted on load through calling to the server which calls to the MONGODB database
 - events have a property "category"